Viky397/TorWICDataset/README.md

 | [Long Loop Reverse 1-1](https://drive.google.com/file/d/1Zu572hGdt4dCeNdr4kHNmn3RFMruEGil/view?usp=sharing) | 1                     |X                    | NEEDS TO BE MERGED WITH ABOVE | June 15, 2022  |
 | [Long Hallway 1-0](https://drive.google.com/file/d/1XpdznkqMSr41TvqLodPUldbsUzhi-vn1/view?usp=sharing) | 1                     |X                    | Traversing the long hallway alone | June 15, 2022  |
 | [Long Hallway 1-1](https://drive.google.com/file/d/1xjDCM-_x1PUTeu-qXjkwP9-Qlo3yOzX2/view?usp=sharing) | 1                     |X                    | NEEDS TO BE MERGED WITH ABOVE | June 15, 2022  |

+## TorWIC-SLAM FAQ
+Q) Is the sensor data synchronized? \
+A) The sensors on the OTTO 100 platform are not synchronized with each other.
+For our dataset, we used the RealSense image timestamps as the reference, and take the measurements with the closest timestamp from the LiDAR and the poses.
+The provided odometry and IMU data is not sub-sampled.
+Please contact us if you need the unprocessed, raw data (as rosbags).

 ## POV-SLAM Citing